If you want to learn how to manage your money, you need to adopt a DIY mentality.

 No matter whether you’re planning on investing through your job in a 401k or some other kind of investing, the sooner you start the better.

-I’m starting now, still in university, and I’m educating my 16 year old brother all about it too (you better be reading this, Struan).
+I’m starting now, still in university, and I’m educating my 16 year old brother all about it too.
 Start with a little bit of money and watch it grow.
 Soon it’ll become your money baby and you’ll keep nurturing it until you become a millionaire (the perks of being a money baby mother).

 Be emotionally strong